Spring 2026

 It’s true.
 I am still wearing my hat.
 Not always, but usually.
 (I also continue to work on my sharing, even if it has to be with stuffed animals, as I still sometimes have a hard time being around people.)

-I’ve worn through most of my hats and have only one black beanie left.
-The attached hair is sort of stuck together now, like an urban beaver tail.
-(This is only true when I don’t attempt to brush it at all.
-If I give it even the tiniest amount of care it can still look like I spent a day at the beach before riding my imaginary motorcycle up the PCH for a chowder bowl at Neptune’s Net until the Reel Inn is rebuilt 🤞 and I can go back to having my favorite fish tacos.)
+I’ve worn through most of my hats and have only one black beanie (and the blue bucket) left.
+The attached synthetic hair is sort of stuck together now, like an urban beaver tail.
+(This is only true when I don’t brush it at all.
+If I give it even the tiniest amount of care it can still look like I spent a day at the beach before riding my imaginary motorcycle up the PCH for a chowder bowl at Neptune’s Net until the Reel Inn is rebuilt, post fire/god willing.
+I can’t wait to go back for my favorite fish tacos.)

-I am only wearing the beanie today because I woke up as Adrian Zmed, which is not a bad thing unless it is not 1985 and you are not Adrian Zmed.
+I am only wearing the beanie today because I woke up as Adrian Zmed, which is not a bad thing unless it is not 1985 and you are not the new host of Dance Fever.

-I’m happy to hear from you.
+I’m actually happy to hear from you.
 I’ve been trying to figure out how to circle back to my friends.
 The last Q&C/A response was so overwhelming that I haven’t even answered everyone’s kind emails and calls (and old fashioned letters).
-Please tell any/everyone that I am going to, because IAM! am trying.
-(Also tell them they can skip down to the PS. below if they just want a medical update and not the 1384 words that are about to precede it.)
+Please tell any/everyone that I am going to, because I AM! am trying.
+(Also tell them they can skip down to the PS. below if they just want a medical update and not the 1494 words that are about to precede it.)

 Will do.
 In the meantime, I understand you made it to New York with your daughter, got to go to your 40th high school reunion, and then took a big trip to Cambodia and Laos, is that right?